JulianVidal/AGDA_HTML/reports/index.md

 What is needed is a solution that works on the agda compilation level, not the user level, as the user level adds too much overhead to compile in parallel.

+# 18 - Pre-Meeting Report

+The definition tree can be saved to a dot file, updated the README.md to no longer have cli.py and removed the number in the definition names that don't need them.
+Tested removing index files but that made the compilation take longer.

+# 18 - Post-Meeting Report

+Discussed issues with installing the s-expression extractor, tried using stack build instead of cabal, but there are still issues.
+Talked about the project demonstration which lasts about 20 minutes.
+It can be roughly be split into three 6 minute sections, one section explaining the project with some slides, one section doing a demo of the project and the last section is left for discussion.
+Show results of the compilations tests and the possible explanations.

+By Friday send the slides of the demonstration and prepare demo for Monday if the demonstration isn't scheduled for the same day.

+Switch to installing agda s-expression extractor with "stack build".

+ghcup - 0.1.30.0 <br>
+ghc - 9.4.8 <br>
+cabal - 3.10.3.0 <br>
+stack - 3.1.1

+# 18 - Notes

+Plan inspection, 20 minutes long, divice into three parts, 6 minutes explaining with some slides, 6 minutes showing the project and 6 inutes for dicussion, Explain the s-expression extractor, the python graph used, the results come from my pc,

+Create some slides for the presentation.

+Send which version of ghc and cabal is being used. ghc - 9.4.8 cabal - 3.10.3.0 stack - 3.1.1

+Explain possible reasons for results.

+Send message to inspector if there is no email by 4pm 4th of march.

+Rami Bahsoon is the inspector.